 - If cooking in a regular pot, cook until peas are tender, about 45-55 minutes.

-- Once the peas are tender, add all remaining ingredients and cook for at least 25 minutes to allow flavors to develop.
+- Once the peas are tender, add the reserved herbs and all remaining ingredients and simmer on low for at least 25 minutes to allow flavors to develop.
+If the soup is too thick, add up to two cups water or vegetable broth until it's the consistency of soup.
+(Electric pressure cooker users, use the Sauté or Brown setting and adjust the heat to low if possible, or use Keep Warm.)
 Serve with brown rice with additional hot sauce.
 (Garnishing with fresh oregano is optional.)